Crawley Town Customer Charter

 The club will continue to offer a broad range of ticket prices to enable wider access to matches for supporters.
 Tickets can be purchased online.

 If a game is postponed tickets purchased for the new date will be valid.
 Supporters unable to attend a match on a new date will be offered tickets to an alternative fixture.
+If a supporter is unable to attend the re-scheduled game or an alternative match during the season a cash refund will be made.

 If a game is postponed prior to kick off but after supporters have already entered the stadium they will be entitled to free admission to the re-arranged fixture.